organisciak/dissertation/document/2_litreview.md

 Nothing about crowdsourcing is fundamentally tied to the internet.
-It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what made the concept seem so novel and what gave it value in the various realms where it was applied.
-Whereas crowds have long been noted for their collective simplicity [@le_bon_crowd_1896] or irrationality [@mackay_memoirs_1852], through the internet one can perform human-specific tasks at a scale usually only seen for computational tasks.
+It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what makes the concept seem so novel and what gives it value in the various realms where it is applied.
+Whereas crowds have long been noted for their collective simplicity [@le_bon_crowd_1896] or irrationality [@mackay_memoirs_1852], through the internet, one can perform human-specific tasks at a scale usually only seen for computational tasks.

-The term is recent and has an unambiguous source, but immediately upon introduction, it was adopted and expanded on through public discourse.
+The term is recent and has an unambiguous source, but immediately upon its introduction, it was adopted and expanded on through public discourse.

-The term _crowdsourcing_ was coined in a 2006 Wired article by Jeff Howe [@howe_rise_2006].
+The term _crowdsourcing_ comes from a 2006 Wired article by Jeff Howe [@howe_rise_2006].
 Howe was writing from a labor perspective, looking at online marketplaces for people to solve problems and create content.
 His focus was on systems like InnoCentive, a site for companies to outsource research and development problems for a bounty, and iStockPhoto, a website that allowed amateur photographers to sell their images as stock photos.
 The article briefly looked at user-generated online content, though in the context of television programs that use online video as content.

-Despite the somewhat specific initial definition, the term _crowdsourcing_ struck a chord more broadly and was culturally co-opted.
-This happened very quickly: within nine days Howe noted a jump from three Google results to 189,000 [@howe_birth_2006].
+Despite the narrow initial definition, the term _crowdsourcing_ struck a chord more broadly and was culturally co-opted. the definitional appropriation happened very quickly: within nine days Howe noted a jump from three Google results to 189,000 [@howe_birth_2006].
 Within a month, Howe addressed the co-opting of the term, "noticing that the word is being used somewhat interchangeably with Yochai Benkler's concept of commons-based peer production" [@howe_crowdsourcing_2006].
-He gives his own definition, but also notes that language is slippery and he's "content to allow the crowd define the term for itself (in no small part because [he's] powerless to stop it.)".
+He gives his definition, but also notes that language is slippery, and he is "content to allow the crowd define the term for itself (in no small part because [he is] powerless to stop it.)."

 Thus, crowdsourcing was adopted to refer broadly to a series of related concepts, all related to people being connected online.
 These concepts included